A simple world clock setup for distributed teams

 Example: Incident response between Toronto, Nairobi, Manila

-Add Toronto, São Paulo, Nairobi, and Manila to the wallboard.
-When Toronto hits 22:00, the board highlights that Nairobi is just starting its day and Manila is mid-shift.
-Tag the Nairobi tile with “Primary on-call” so the entire company knows who to ping without waking North America.
+Add Toronto, São Paulo, Nairobi, Manila.
+When Toronto hits 22:00, Nairobi is starting and Manila is mid-shift—it’s obvious who owns pager duty.
+Tag Nairobi as “Primary on-call” and São Paulo as “Escalation” so every responder knows who to ping without waking North America unnecessarily.

 Checklist for a useful wallboard